attestate/kiwistand/CONVENTIONS.md

 - Always make chirurgical changes.
 Never try to improve any of the surrounding code, just make the intented change and minimize the change set.
+- Keep the change set to achieve something minimal and elegant.
+We highly prefer a narrow solution and then to iterate on it.
 - Avoid regressions at all costs.
 If unsure about what to prioritize then take the top five options and rank them based on their impact versus their risk of introducing a regression.